-Attribute Annotations capture how to connect events to corresponding values for their characteristic attributes.
+Attribute annotations capture how to connect events to corresponding values for their characteristic attributes.
 Each annotation of this form comes with a key that defines the type of targeted attribute, and the specification of a navigational connection to fetch its corresponding value(s).
 Each event annotation comes with three mandatory attribute annotations, respectively used to capture the relationship between the event and its corresponding case(s), timestamp, and activity.
 As pointed out before, the timestamp annotation needs to have a functional navigation.
-This also applies to the activity annotation, with the only difference that, instead of providing a functional navigation, the activity annotation and the of activity.
+This also applies to the activity annotation, with the only difference that, instead of providing a functional navigation, the activity annotation may also be filled with a constant string that independently fixes the name of activity.
 Beside such three mandatory attributes, additional optional attribute annotations may be provided, so as to cover the various standard extensions provided XES, including the link to a transition within the activity transactional lifecycle, as well as resource information, in turn constituted by the resource name and/or role.